 Zandvoort aan Zee has a lot to offer visitors.
 Beautiful hiking trails, an extensive network of cycle paths, the largest playground in Europe, the bustling capital, which is only 20 minutes away by train and of course, culture!
 Being a coastal town that is centrally located and also has its own train station, it is very easy to find your way to cities like Haarlem, Amsterdam, The Hague, Leiden etc, in only minutes!

 Zandvoort aan Zee is also a resort that attracts a lot of sports lovers.
 Visitors can go for walks on the beach, hike or go for bike rides in the National Park Zuid-Kennemerland and is also a paradise for water sports enthusiasts.

-- Chilling on the Zandvoort beach is a favourite pastime among the Dutch and tourists who visit the resort.
+Chilling on the Zandvoort beach is a favourite pastime among the Dutch and tourists who visit the resort.
 There are lots of restaurants serving wonderful dishes, tasty cocktails and delicious snacks.
 If you want to be a bit more active, go for a long, refreshing beach walk.
 If the weather allows it, get your shoes off and dip your feet in the water!

 2. Go hiking on the Zandvoort beach or woods